-Make a difference in your community by joining United Way's 211 Team of expert, dedicated and compassionate Community Navigators.
-We provide on-the-job training for people who are interested in connecting people with housing, food, utility assistance, support groups, health care, legal aid and other vital community supports.
+Make a difference in communities throughout Indiana by joining United Way's 211 Team of expert, dedicated and compassionate Community Navigators.
+We provide on-the-job training for people who are interested in connecting others with housing, food, utility assistance, support groups, health care, legal aid and other vital community supports.
 We are seeking a dedicated candidate with related experience in non-profit, case management, crisis hotline or information and referral services to join our team as a Full-Time Community Navigator.
 Hours are 8:00 AM - 5:00 PM, Monday-Friday and pay is between $13 - $15/hour.

-Community Navigators help people to identify their goals, prioritize their needs, and connect them to valuable community resources.
 Community Navigators are skilled in helping individuals, families and providers identify, understand and effectively use the programs that are part of the human service delivery system.
-Resource navigation takes place in-person (either onsite or offsite), via phone, email, mail or text messages.
+Resource navigation takes place primarily over the phone.

 Community Navigators serve as knowledge brokers in health and human services by utilizing excellent communication skills, expertise and compassion to identify and provide high-quality resources.